interactivereport/FundusNet/README.md

     'name of csv_file (string)': Path to the CSV file containing annotations.\
     'root_dir (string)': Directory containing all images.
 3. Combine the results using majority voting for ensemble prediction.

+## A tutorial for result interpretation using gradCAM:

 ```python
 import os
 import numpy as np